hal-yu/azure_intro_assessment/azure.md

 # Part 2: Azure Exploration

-## A. Identify & List Services:
-### Choose at least 2 distinct services under each category
+## A & B. Identify Services and Provide Description
 #### Database Services
-Azure Cosmos DB
-Data Migration Service
+1. Azure Cosmos DB: Build modern apps at any scale using a fast noSQL database with open APIs.
+2. Data Migration Service: Simplify on-premises database migration to the cloud.

 #### Storage Services
-Managed Disks
-Blob Storage

-## B. Service Description:
-### Write brief description for each chosen service based on official documentation
+1. Managed Disks: Get high performance, durable block storage for Azure Virtual Machines with simplified management
+2. Blob Storage: Use massively scalable object storage for any type of unstructured data.

 ## C. Python Interaction:
 ### How can you interact with this service using python